MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-entries.md

 ---
-title: Map Style Sheet Entries | Microsoft Docs
+title: "Map Style Sheet Entries | Microsoft Docs"
-description: A list of settings and elements that can be used in a map style sheet to customize the appearance of a map in various Microsoft map controls.
-They can also be used to define how overlaid geometry on a map should be represented. ms.custom: ms.date: 05/26/2020 ms.reviewer: ms.suite: ms.tgt_pltfrm: ms.topic: article ms.assetid: C22745F9-7DD9-4348-8476-DC1AC0F7AC98 caps.latest.revision: 3
+description: "This article lists map style sheet entries that can be used to customize the appearance of a map in various Microsoft map controls.
+They can also be used to define how overlaid geometry on a map should be represented." ms.custom: "" ms.date: "05/26/2020" ms.reviewer: "" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article" ms.assetid: C22745F9-7DD9-4348-8476-DC1AC0F7AC98 caps.latest.revision: 3
-author: DavidBuerer
+author: "dbuerer"
-ms.author: dbuerer
+ms.author: "dbuerer"
-manager:
+manager: ""
-ms.service: bing-maps
+ms.service: "bing-maps"
 ---
 # Map Style Sheet Entries

 The entries listed below can be used in a [map style sheet](map-style-sheets.md) to customize the appearance of a map in various [Microsoft map controls](map-style-sheet-support.md).
 They can also be used to define how overlaid geometry on a map should be represented.

 > [!TIP]
 > Map style sheets can be created interactively using the [Map Style Sheet Editor application](https://www.microsoft.com/store/productId/9NBHTCJT72FT).